google/brotli/README.md

 #### Python

-The basic commands to build, test, and install the Python module are:
+To install the Python module from source, run the following:

-    $ python setup.py build test
     $ python setup.py install

-See the [Python readme](python/README.md) for more details.
+See the [Python readme](python/README.md) for more details on testing and development.

 ### Benchmarks
 * [Squash Compression Benchmark](https://quixdb.github.io/squash-benchmark/) / [Unstable Squash Compression Benchmark](https://quixdb.github.io/squash-benchmark/unstable/)